 #17 Miradouro da Lua is a beautiful lookout to a unique landscape created by the winds and water.
 It’s right outside Luanda on the way to Kissama National Park.
 Its bright colors make it more beautiful and special.

 #18 Kissama National Park is Angola’s main Natural Park and relatively close to Luanda (75km).
 It’s your best option if you want to do a Safari in Angola.
-The park is being repopulated (as the animals were killed during the wars).
+The park is being repopulated after most of the animals being killed during the wars.
 Here you can easily see Zebras, Giraffes, Elephants and several antelopes.
 The plants in Kissama are also very beautiful with huge Baobab trees.
-Click here to see how to do a Safari in Kissama National Park

 #19 The beaches of Cabo Ledo and Sangano (almost 100km south to Luanda) are wonderful beaches with perfect yellow sand and beautiful blue warm seawater.
 These beaches are very popular among expats and locals during weekends as they are a great weekend retreat.